ed-fish/spatio-temporal-contrastive-film/README.md

 ### Evaluation
 Simply run the code with `Train=False`
 The model will post all the data via a `SummaryWriter` to a directory specified in the config object.
-You can also create T-SNE and K-Means plots using the `Visualisation` class provided.
+This will also contain a Tensorboard T-SNE Plot - for kmeans use the `kmeans = True` flag.

 If setup etc is too complicated rn check back in a couple of weeks as this repo is being updated daily.